smarzola/spynach/docs/quickstart.rst

-Quickstarting with artichoke
+Quickstarting with spynach
 ==============================

-Creating a spicy-artichoke application
+Creating a spynach application
 ------------------------------------

-Artichoke applications can be created from the `artichoke.application.Application` by passing a root `artichoke.controller.Controller` and a path where to find the templates exposed by the controller methods.
+spynach applications can be created from the `spynach.application.Application` by passing a root `spynach.controller.Controller` and a path where to find the templates exposed by the controller methods.

-You can serve your application both using `mod_wsgi <http://www.modwsgi.org>`_ or by using the internal artichoke wsgi server.
+You can serve your application both using `mod_wsgi <http://www.modwsgi.org>`_ or by using the internal spynach wsgi server.
 The internal server will also reload application if any file of the application itself is changed, this comes at a high performance cost so it is only intended for development and not for production deploy.

 .. code-block:: python

-    import artichoke
+    import spynach
-    from artichoke.server import serve
+    from spynach.server import serve

-    app = artichoke.Application(root=RootController, templates_path='views')
+    app = spynach.Application(root=RootController, templates_path='views')

     if __name__ == '__main__':
         serve(app)